metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

   - Click the `Deploy` button in the upper right side of the page.
   - Select the Environment you wish to deploy the version to using the dropdown list.
   - Click the `Deploy` button to begin the deployment.
-  - Wait until all deployment activities are completed, then verify the deployment by accessing the Metabase application url.
+  - Wait until all deployment activities are completed, then verify the deployment by accessing the Metabase application URL.

-Once a new version is deployed you can safely delete the old Application Version if desired. we recommend keeping at least one previous version available for a while in case you desire to revert for any reason.
+Once a new version is deployed you can safely delete the old Application Version if desired.
+We recommend keeping at least one previous version available for a while in case you desire to revert for any reason.

 # Retaining Metabase Logs

 If you want to retain the Metabase application logs you can do so by publishing then to an S3 bucket of your choice.
 Here's how:

-- On you Metabase Elastic Beanstalk environment, click on the `Configuration` link in the navigation bar on the left side.
+- On your Metabase Elastic Beanstalk environment, click on the `Configuration` link in the navigation bar on the left side.
 You will be taken to a page with a number of boxes containing different configuration options for your environment.
 - Click on the box labeled `Software Configuration` under the heading `Web Tier`.
 - Scroll down and then check the box labeled `Enable log file rotation to Amazon S3`.
 - Click `Save` in the bottom right corner.

-After you click save your Environment will begin updating with your new change. you will have to wait a minute for this to complete and then you're good to go.
+After you click save your Environment will begin updating with your new change.
+You will have to wait a minute for this to complete and then you're good to go.
 Elastic Beanstalk will now periodically publish the application log files to S3 for you and you can download them and analyze them at your leisure.

 # Running Metabase over HTTPS